Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 What is cost accounting?

-Cost accounting is a method of accounting that focuses purely on a business’s costs – both fixed and variable.
-Using the cost accounting method, companies track all of their costs and allocate them to individual processes or units of production, allowing managers to better understand the economics of their business’s activities.
+Cost accounting is a method of accounting that focuses purely on a business’s costs — both fixed and variable.
+Using the cost accounting method, companies track all of their costs and allocate them to individual processes or units of production, thus giving managers a better understanding of the costs involved in each business activity.

-Cost accounting is especially important for businesses that manufacture and sell at scale and/or have diverse product lines, as these companies have many costs associated with manufacturing, packaging, and distributing their goods.
-For these types of businesses, accounting for costs is critical to accurately calculating profit margins, as well as budgeting, forecasting and identifying efficiencies.
-[Read related article: What are Accounting Standards?]
+Cost accounting is especially important for businesses that manufacture and sell at scale or that have diverse product lines, because these companies have many costs associated with manufacturing, packaging and distributing their goods.
+For these types of businesses, accounting for costs is essential for accurately calculating profit margins, as well as for budgeting, forecasting and identifying efficiencies.
+[Read related article: What Are Accounting Standards?]

 Editor’s note: Looking for the right accounting software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.